Viol: Modern era

 A notable youth viol group is the Gateshead Viol Ensemble.
 It consists of young players between the ages of 7 and 18 and is quite well known in the northeast of England.
 It gives young people the opportunity to learn the viol and gives concerts in the North East and abroad.
 Ensembles like these show that the viol is making a comeback.
 A living museum of historical musical instruments was created at the University of Vienna as a center for the revival of the instrument.
-More than 100 instruments, including approximately 50 historical viola da gambas in playable condition, are the property of this new concept of a museum: the Orpheon Foundation Museum of Historical Instruments.
+More than 100 instruments, including approximately 50 historical violas da gamba in playable condition, are the property of this new concept of a museum: the Orpheon Foundation Museum of Historical Instruments.
 All the instruments of this museum are played by the Orpheon Baroque Orchestra, the Orpheon consort, or by musicians who receive an instrument for a permanent loan.
 The instruments can be seen during temporary exhibitions.
 They are studied and copied by violin makers, contributing to the extension of the general knowledge we have on the viola da gamba, its forms, and the different techniques used for its manufacture.

 The 1991 feature film Tous les matins du monde (All the Mornings of the World) by Alain Corneau, based on the lives of Monsieur de Sainte-Colombe and Marin Marais, prominently featured these composers' music for the viola da gamba and brought viol music to new audiences.
 The film's bestselling soundtrack features performances by Jordi Savall, one of the best-known modern viola da gamba players.
 Among the foremost modern players of the viol are Alison Crum, Vittorio Ghielmi, Susanne Heinrich, Wieland Kuijken, Paolo Pandolfo, Andrea de Carlo, Hille Perl and Jonathan Dunford.
 Many fine modern viol consorts (ensembles) are also recording and performing, among them the groups Fretwork, the Rose Consort of Viols, Les Voix Humaines, and Phantasm.
 The Baltimore Consort specializes in Renaissance song (mostly English) with broken consort (including viols).